autowarefoundation/autoware/README.md

 # Autoware

-Open software for autonomous driving
+Open-source software for autonomous driving

+## License

+* New BSD License
+    * See LICENSE

 ## How to Build